ora-io/opagent/README.md

 There are some examples of opAgent shown in `contracts/examples`.

+When you customize your opAgent, you need to specify the contract name in the `contractName` field of the `deploy-config.json` file.
+The contract name should be the same as the file name of the solidity contract.
+And the solidity contract should be located in the `contracts/examples` folder.

 ## Deploy your opAgent

 Prepare the configuration file `deploy-config.json` in the `config` folder.